jimtonez/rhel-golden-image/README.md

 ### AWS

 - An existing [AWS](https://aws.amazon.com/) account
-- A properly configured VPC and EC2 subnet
+- A VPC and EC2 subnet
-- A security group that allows temporary SSH connectivity from github
+- A security group for SSH
 - An IAM access / secret keypair
 - An IAM instance profile